How To Go Vegan

 8. How to deal with elitist vegans

 Vegans are humans.
-And as all humans we are different and have our pro’s and con’s and personalities.
+And as all humans, we are different and have our pros and cons and personalities.
 One of the reasons I started Elegantly Vegan is that I wanted to create a relaxed, including space to invite everyone to.
 Not all people are like that and there will be other vegans judging you and you will have to learn to handle that.
-My advice is just to reply to any judgmental comments with – yes you are right, I don’t do X/Y/Z and that’s because I am taking one step at the time.
-Remember that your choice has major impact on the planet.
+My advice is just to reply to any judgmental comments with – yes you are right, I don’t do X/Y/Z and that’s because I am taking one step at a time.
+Remember that your choice has a major impact on the planet.
 So just take it in your stride and haters are going to hate.
-Don’t engage in people who are not supporting of you and where you are right now.
+Don’t engage with people who are not supporting you and where you are right now.

 9. How to deal with all your leather shoes, bags, clothes etc